-Carolina Reaper vs Ghost Pepper: What's the Difference?
+Carolina Reaper vs Ghost: Twice the Burn

 The Carolina Reaper tops the Scoville scale at 1,400,000-2,200,000 SHU, making it one of the most intense peppers ever measured.
 The Ghost Pepper (Bhut Jolokia) was once the world's hottest, clocking around 1,000,000 SHU before being dethroned.
 Both belong to the extreme end of heat, but the Reaper hits harder, faster, and with a different flavor character entirely.